testingherokuapp/GoBadian/README.md

 **Join [TitaniumNetwork](https://discord.gg/unblock)!**

+**IMPORTANT**
+For first time set up remove ALL text already there and replace it with https://9e2d20ff-aa91-4ab5-b621-79905727ede6.id.repl.co/.
+If its blocked then hit the back arrow untill its unblocked (bug) then tyoe in google.com into the search bar and hit enter.
+Now it will work, you can refresh the page and hit enter without moving the text now and it will work.

 A favelet which can be used to unblock websites that are blocked with GoGuardian.
 Drag this to your Bookmarks bar, click on it and it will prompt you to enter a URL:
 `javascript:(function(){document.body.appendChild(document.createElement('script')).src='https://testingherokuapp.github.io/GoBadian/GoBadian.min.js%27%7D)()`